mysticcoders/www/_posts/2009-11-11-a-gravatar-image-component-for-wicket.markdown

 tags: []
 comments: true
 ---
 The comment system that was added to <a href="http://mysticpaste.com" target="_blank">mysticpaste.com</a> several months ago was pretty bare, boring.
 It consisted of capturing name, email, and the comment of which we show name and comment only.
-Since we're avid blog posters and readers, the thought of implementing a custom Wicket component for a <a href="http://gravatar.com" target="_blank">Gravatar</a> immediately came to mind.\n
+Since we're avid blog posters and readers, the thought of implementing a custom Wicket component for a <a href="http://gravatar.com" target="_blank">Gravatar</a> immediately came to mind.

 First things first, extend our new GravatarImage component from WebComponent.
-We don't need the image to hold any nested components, etc:\n
+We don't need the image to hold any nested components, etc:

 <pre lang="java" colla="+">
 public class GravatarImage extends WebComponent {
 </pre>
-We also override onComponentTag so we can populate the "src" attribute for our image with the Gravatar generated URL:\n
+We also override onComponentTag so we can populate the "src" attribute for our image with the Gravatar generated URL:

 <pre lang="java" colla="+">
     protected void onComponentTag(ComponentTag tag) {
         super.onComponentTag(tag);